Alain-RAMBELOSON/TP_POE_Frontend/README.md

 ### Requirements

 The goal is to develop a web application from scratch for a fictive car renting company in a week.
-The technologies used is up to the student.
+The technologies used are up to the student.

 - Create a vehicle which has a daily rent
 - Create a customer